getpelican/pelican-plugins/Readme.rst

 pelicanfly                Lets you type things like `i ♥ :fa-coffee:` in your Markdown documents and have it come out as little Font Awesome icons in the browser

+Photos                    Add a photo or a gallery of photos to an article, or include photos in the body text.
+Resize photos as needed.

 Pin to top                Pin Pelican's article(s) to top "Sticky article"

 PlantUML                  Allows you to define UML diagrams directly into rst documents using the great PlantUML tool